-- Tuck bulbs under small, deciduous shrubs and trees and ornamental grasses, where you can see their blooms before leaves emerge.
+- Tuck bulbs.
+Under small, deciduous shrubs and trees and ornamental grasses, tuck flower bulbs where you can see their blooms before leaves emerge.

-- Make a focal point by planting bulbs in a corner of your yard.
+- Create a focal point.
+Make a focal point by planting bulbs in a corner of your yard.
 Use only one or two colors for the best effect.
 If you want the bulbs to come back next spring, don’t mow over the foliage after the flowers fade.
 Let it die naturally.

-- Tuck bulbs in front of shrubs along your foundation.
+- Plant along foundation.
+Place flower bulbs in front of shrubs along your foundation.
 Avoid putting them under evergreens that will shade them.

-- Make a bulb border around a vegetable patch or perennial bed.
+- Make a border.
+Make a bulb border around a vegetable patch or perennial bed.
 The spring bulbs will be finished by the time the perennials are up, and they’ll help disguise the bulbs’ fading looks.

-- Scatter bulbs that naturalize easily, like crocus and daffodils, over the landscape, and plant them where they fall.
+- Scatter wabi sabi style.
+Scatter bulbs that naturalize easily, like crocus and daffodils, over the landscape, and plant them where they fall.
 Again, don’t mow or remove their foliage until it dies back, or plan on planting more bulbs next year.